 About Valentina

-Valentina’s practice is not simply about nourishment but about awakening the dormant senses—those forgotten gestures of taste, smell and touch that reconnect us to the primal symphony of life.
-A bite can be a portal to a world where boundaries between human and non-human dissolve, where we encounter a deeper, wilder intelligence at work.
+Valentina is enthusiastic about ancient food preservation and alternative agriculture methods that amplify both the flavor and the nutritional potential of what we eat even as they build ecological literacy and enrich local economies.
+Her practice is not only about connecting to sources of real nourishment but about awakening the dormant senses—those forgotten gestures of taste, smell and touch that awaken us to the primal symphony of life.
+A bite can be a portal to a world where boundaries between human and non-human dissolve, where we encounter a deeper, more delicious, wilder intelligence at work.

 Valentina has studied with Sandor Katz, apprenticed with the Japanese fermentation artist Markus Shimizu from Mimi Ferments Lab in Berlin, and participated in the Koji Conference in 2020.
 She did a Permaculture Design Course at the Kul Kul Farm in Bali in 2017.
 She has developed and offered workshop series at the University of Gastronomic Sciences in Pollenzo, Italy, the Third Floor Lisbon, and Rebundance’s Food Evolution Program.
 She collaborates with the Michelin-listed Restaurante SEM on R&D and koji cultivation.
-She has offered fermentation one-on-one coaching to chefs such as Diogo Noronha and Johnnie Collins and collaborates with agroecological projects such as Terra Sintropica and Quinta das Abelhas.
+She has offered fermentation one-on-one coaching to chefs such as Diogo Noronha and Johnnie Collins and collaborates with agroecological projects such as Terra Sintropica, Vivid Farms, and Quinta das Abelhas.

 Valentina holds a Master of Gastronomy in Food Ecology, Education and Creativity from the University of Gastronomic Sciences in Pollenzo, Italy, an M.A. in Art History and the Art Market from Christie’s Education, New York and a B.A. in Hospitality and Business Administration from Boston University.